Sometimes I think we’re becoming more of a data analytics company than anything else.

-In a recent Fierce Healthcare interview, Humana highlighted their long term commitment to analytics.
+In a Fierce Healthcare interview, Humana highlighted their long term commitment to analytics.
 Humana’s focus on Medicare Advantage means that they are increasingly in data partnerships with hospitals to provide insights and support through population health tools.
-What is fascinating to me, is this type of partnership would never have been possible in a fee-for-service world, and reflects the move to more value-based-care.
+What is fascinating to me, is this type of partnership would never have been possible in a fee-for-service world, and reflects the commitment to move to a more value-based-care.

 A key question as I see it is: with a wide range of business applications to support, how are payers to integrate big data sets to drive improved understanding of their members’ wellness and help reduce costs?